-The finished piece of public art was unveilled on June 12th, 2009 at University Mall.
-In the fall of 2009 it was displayed at the Chapel Hill Museum.
+The finished piece of public art was unveilled on June 12th, 2009 at University Place.
+In the fall of 2009 it was displayed at the former Chapel Hill Museum at 523 East Franklin Street.
 In September of 2012 the piece was installed at the Robert and Pearl Seymour Senior Center and remains there on long term loan.

-Our Stories, In Focus was sponsored by the Town of Chapel Hill Public and Cultural Arts Office, the University of North Carolina Program in the Humanities and Human Values, the Orange County Arts Commission, and The Chapel Hill Historical Society.
+Our Stories, In Focus was sponsored by the Town of Chapel Hill's Community Arts & Culture effort, the University of North Carolina Program in the Humanities and Human Values, the Orange County Arts Commission, and The Chapel Hill Historical Society.